Approved April 17, 2023

 Each division or committee will post a deadline date for receipt by the thesis adviser of an acceptable draft of such portions of the thesis as may be required by the individual divisions.
-Each department or committee will write, print and distribute to all declared majors in their department/committee a Handbook for Majors, containing all thesis regulations.
+Each department or committee will publish a Handbook for Majors, containing all thesis regulations.

 IV.K.1.
 Procedure: Preparing and Submitting the Thesis

 IV.K.2.b.
-A thesis not submitted by the end of this three day $50 extension period will be given a grade of Incomplete, U, or F.
+A thesis not submitted by the end of this three day extension period will be given a grade of U or F.

 IV.K.3.
 Thesis Submitted at an Irregular Time

-When the four copies are presented to the Registrar's Office at an irregular time during the year, the orals must follow immediately so that the bound copies can be in the Library within two weeks.
-Completed theses must be submitted to the members of the orals board no less than 48 hours before the oral examination is held.
-A certification of the completion of all degree requirements will be available until the degree is formally awarded at the next graduation date, subject only to the restriction stated in Chapter II-D, Indebtedness to the College.
+When the thesis is submitted in its final form to the Registrar's Office at an irregular time during the year, the orals must follow immediately so that the completed thesis can be submitted to the Library within two weeks of the oral exam.
+The completed thesis must be submitted to the members of the orals board no less than 48 hours before the oral examination is held.

 IV.L.
 Comprehensive Oral Examination